Graduate Assistantship Policy

 The responsibilities associated with a graduate assistantship may vary in nature.
 The hour commitment defined by an assistantship may be averaged across a given time period.
 For example, a teaching assistantship of 20 hours/week should total to 320 hours across the 16 weeks of the academic term.
 In these cases, students should be given adequate advance notice of these variable expectations so that they can adjust their schedules to meet the requirements of the assistantship.
 Supervisors must also remain sensitive to the academic demands faced by graduate students.

 Students receiving graduate assistantships also receive tuition waivers to cover base tuition for regular NDSU graduate credits only.
-Students are responsible for any differential tuition, student fees, and tuition for other types of credits taken, such as undergraduate credits, Distance and Continuing Education credits or Cooperative Education credits.
+Students are responsible for any differential tuition, student fees, and tuition for other types of credits taken, such as undergraduate credits or Cooperative Education credits.
 To be eligible for a tuition waiver, the assistantship must be at least 160 hours per semester and must pay at least the federal minimum wage.
 Partial tuition waivers are not given when a graduate assistant works less than 160 hours in the semester.
 Students who, for any reason, do not complete a minimum of 160 hours in a given semester will not be eligible for that semester’s waiver and will be billed for the tuition.
 The tuition waiver may have limitations depending on the assistantship appointment.

 To be eligible for a summer tuition waiver, a student must have department approval and have received a tuition waiver for the preceding or the following academic term (spring or fall semester).

 Students eligible for a graduate assistantship waiver may not also receive other NDSU tuition waivers.
 If a student is eligible for more than one waiver, the waiver which results in the highest tuition to be waived will be applied.

 Additional Employment at NDSU or in the NDUS